Environmental Justice Boot Camp: Theory and Methods to Study Environmental Health Disparities

 If you are unable to attend the training, we encourage you to send a substitute within the same registration category.
 Please inform us of the substitute via email at least one week prior to the training to include them on attendee communications, updated registration forms, and materials.
 Should the substitute fall within a different registration category your credit card will be credited/charged respectively.
 Please email substitute inquiries to ColumbiaSHARP.EJ@gmail.com.
 In the event Columbia must cancel the event, your registration fee will be fully refunded.

 - Register now for the 2024 Boot Camp.

 - Subscribe for updates on new Boot Camp details and registration deadlines.

 - Contact the Boot Camp team.

-The Environmental Justice Boot Camp is hosted by the Columbia Mailman School of Public Health's SHARP Program, the Columbia NIEHS Center for Environmental Health in Northern Manhattan (CEHNM), the Harvard Chan NIEHS Center for Environmental Health, the UCSF Program on Reproductive Health and the Environment, and the UCSF EaRTH Center, and the University of Washington’s Center for Exposures, Diseases, Genomics, and Environment (EDGE).
+The Environmental Justice Boot Camp is hosted by the Columbia Mailman School of Public Health's SHARP Program, the Columbia NIEHS Center for Environmental Health in Northern Manhattan (CEHNM), the Harvard Chan NIEHS Center for Environmental Health, the UCSF Program on Reproductive Health and the Environment, the UCSF EaRTH Center, and the University of Washington’s Center for Exposures, Diseases, Genomics, and Environment (EDGE).